AFellowSpeedrunner/SmolXP/README.md

 This project's inspiration is from the custom Windows version Tiny10 by [NTDEV](https://twitter.com/NTDEV_).

 Fun fact!
-This somehow this runs with only 24mb of ram and 32mb of vram!
+This somehow runs with only 24mb of ram and 32mb of vram!